 Annual Report 2022-23

 The year 2022 was ‘a momentous year’ for U.S.-India relations, as the two nations celebrated 75 years of diplomatic relations.
 The intensity of high-level government-to-government engagements has been instrumental in further strengthening the multifaceted ties between the two countries.
 The U.S.-India relationship has expanded in almost every conceivable dimension — political, diplomatic, economic, and military.
 This relationship has proved resilient amid the changes in international politics that are underway.
 The U.S.-India economic partnership has continued to mature in recent years, with the U.S. emerging as India’s largest trading partnerduring 2022-23.
-This collaboration is anticipated to grow stronger as India assumes the G20 presidency for 2023, with a focus on advancing technology, innovation, resilient supply chains, and inclusive and sustainable goals.

 Annual Report 2021-22